namulang/namu/README.md

 WORLD, <br/>The new programming language.
 =======================================

 	!
-Please be advised that World can't support below features now. we're work in progress.
+Please be advised that World can't support below features now. we're working in progress.

 ### What's this?
 World is a interpreter and visual IDE for new programming language, World language.